10 Laws of Successful Real Estate Investing

 3. Never Speculate

 According to Marco, there are a number of investors who still haven’t learned the hard lessons they should have from the crash of 2007-08.
-Here’s a reminder: It is very dangerous to speculate and chase after appreciation.
+Here’s a reminder: It is very dangerous to speculate and chase after appreciation, which is also described in the first Immutable Law of Real Estate Investing.
 It may be the fastest way to build wealth on paper, but you need to have a longer-term perspective rather than settling for the short-term, riskier forms of growth.
 To be clear, it is okay to have a strategy to force appreciation via value-add methods like performing renovations, lowering expenses, etc. However, it is not okay to buy a property, sit back, and cross your fingers as you hope it increases in value.
 That’s just silly.
 It’s like putting a seed in the dirt and not watering it, just hoping it will grow.
 It won’t.
 As with plants, growing your real estate portfolio into a cash flow producing exercise takes a bit of nurturing.
 You’re going to be involved.
 Passive does not mean completely disengaged.
 You don’t get to be a chairside investor.

 4. Invest for Cash Flow